vectordotdev/vector-generate/README.md

    in the context of the loaded metadata.
 The rendered template is placed in the same path as the template without the `.erb` extension.

+## History

+Finally, it's worth noting some history on this system.
+What you see here is not the result of some carefully crafted master plan.
+This system evolved over time as a means to an end.
+It initially started as a simple script to help with documentation, and evolved into something much larger over time.
+We've taken care to organize the code and keep it clean, but there is certainly room for improvement.

 [vector_components]: https://vector.dev/components/
 [vector_management_locals]: https://github.com/timberio/vector-management/blob/master/github/locals_generated.tf.erb